Variational Embeddings for Many Body Quantum Systems

-This suggests that the expectation value $\langle O \rangle$ can be estimated by taking the sample mean of $O_{\text{loc}}(\sigma)$ on a set of polynomially many samples $\sigma$.
-The samples can be generated from $p_{\sigma}$ using the Metropolis-Hastings algorithm \cite{Metropolis_1953}, or via direct exact sampling if the associated neural-network parameterization allows for it \cite{Sharir2020PRLAutoregressive}.
-To compute the local observable, one must determine all the connected configurations $\sigma'$ such that $\bra{\sigma} O_B\ket{\sigma'} \neq 0$.
-For every connected configuration, we evaluate $\bra{0}U_{\sigma}^{\dagger} O_A U_{\sigma'} \ket{0}$ on quantum hardware.
-For $K$-local operators \footnote{$K$-local operators are operators that act non-trivially on $K$ degrees of freedom, and therefore have at most $2^K$ connected configurations.}, the number of connected elements is not dependent on the system size.
-If $\sigma=\sigma'$, this reduces to the measurement of $O_A$ on the circuit $U_\sigma \ket{0}$.
+where $\bra{0}U_{\theta}^{\dagger}(\bm{\eta}) \hat{H}^{A,j} U_{\theta}(\bm{\eta}') \ket{0}$ is the overlap to evaluate on quantum hardware.
+If $\bm{\eta}=\bm{\eta}'$, this reduces to the measurement of $\hat{H}^{A,j}$ on the circuit $U_{\theta}(\bm{\eta})$.
 In the other case, the two unitaries $U$ are different and we have to resort to more general schemes, such as the Hadamard test \cite{Cleve_1998}.
 More details on the evaluation of the quantum term are given in \cref{app:had_test}.
-Applying the chain rule to \cref{eq:obs_eval}, it is possible to show that the gradient w.r.t. the variational parameters of an observable $O$ can also be estimated as a classical expectation value over the same distribution $p_\sigma$.
-A detailed discussion of the gradient calculation is given in \cref{sec:hybrid_gradient}.
-We highlight that every step of this procedure can be accomplished efficiently in polynomial time with respect to the system size.
+From \cref{eq:e_mix_quantum} it is possible to show that the gradient w.r.t. the variational parameters of an observable $\hat{H}$ can be estimated as a classical expectation value over the same distribution $p_\beta$.
+In \cref{app:hybrid_gradient} we provide a detailed discussion of quantum and classical gradient calculation.
+We highlight that every step of this procedure, sketched in \Cref{fig:emb_sketch}, can be accomplished efficiently in polynomial time with respect to the system size.

-Every observable $O$ acting on the entire Hilbert space $\mathcal{H}$ can be written as $O = \sum_k c_k O_{k} = \sum_k c_k O_{A,k} \otimes O_{B,k}$, where every $O_k$ can be computed using the procedure detailed above.
-As usual in quantum computing, the computational cost will grow linearly with the number of terms $O_k$.
-For most physical observables (e.g. total magnetization, local occupation, dipole moments \dots), the number of terms is polynomial in the system size.
-The statistical error of the estimation of $\expval{O}$ using $N_k$ classical samples is

-Contrary to what happens in the context of standard Variational Monte Carlo, $\text{Var}\left[O_k\right] \neq 0 $ even when the variational states get close to the eigenstates of $O$.
-For this reason, every $\expval{O_k}$ has to be evaluated with high accuracy.
-With this method, we are able to estimate the expectation value of the Hamiltonian in \cref{eq:hami_mix} and its gradient with respect to the variational parameters.
-Finally, we use this information to optimize the parameters and provide a variational approximation of the ground state of the system.
-A sketch of the algorithm can be found in \cref{fig:emb_sketch}.